ACRONIMAX/mobile-security/Readme.md

 ### Inapropied Usege Of The Platform

-If your app wont be doing larger procesing or need much RAM you must need to delete these propertie from your **AndroidManifest.xml**, you should use it only when you know exactly where all your memory is being allocated and why it must be retained.
+If your app won't be doing more processes or need much RAM, you need to delete these properties from your **AndroidManifest.xml** you should use it only when you know exactly where all your memory is being allocated and why it must be retained.
 ```bash
 <application
 ...
 "android:largeHeap="true"
 ...
 ```
-you can read more about this on the oficial [documentation](https://developer.android.com/topic/performance/memory)
+You can read more about this on the official [documentation](https://developer.android.com/topic/performance/memory)

 ## iOS Settings

-On iOS because is a roubust ecosistem the same OS give you some layer of security, but these doen't mean is 100% secure. for that reason we add some settings that may help to secure more you app.
+On iOS, because it is a robust ecosystem, the same OS gives you some layer of security, but this doesn't mean is 100% secure.
+For that reason, we add some settings that may help to secure your app.

 go to the **Info.plist** and add these lines to

-### Prevent Insecure Conextions
+### Prevent Insecure Connections

 ```bash
 <key>NSAppTransportSecurity</key>